chrislongo/Pig/README.md

 3. Preferences->Package Settings->Pig->Settings Default contains settings that can be tweaked per system.

 * "java_home": Your JAVA_HOME enviroment variable (needed if not set at the system level).
 * "pig_home: Where Pig is installed on your system if the Pig binary in not in the system path.

+# Help

+	Error: JAVA_HOME is not set.

+Set "java_home" in your Pig.sublime-settings file.

+	[Errno 2] No such file or directory

+Set "pig_home" in your Pig.sublime-settings file.

 # Notes